Menstrual Cycle Disorders

 The menstrual cycle is a reflection of how well your body is functioning, and can give an insight into internal imbalances.
 An “ideal” menstrual cycle is 28 days (between 26 and 30 days is still considered to be normal) with a regular ovulation occurring mid cycle.
 Menstrual blood should be a fresh red colour starting with a moderate flow then progressing to heavier for a couple days before tapering off and stopping.
 There should be no symptoms of mood changes, breast tenderness, headaches, fatigue, bloating, pain/cramping, excessive bleeding, and clots.

 A regular healthy menstrual cycle indicates good hormonal balance and ovary function.
 Regardless of whether you are trying to conceive or not, your menstrual health is important.
-From a Chinese Medicine perspective we look at this process in terms of the Qi, Blood, Yin, Yang and the internal organs, and our aim is to correct internal imbalances and encourage the body to heal and regulate itself.
+From a Chinese Medicine perspective we look at this process in terms of the Qi, Blood, Yin, Yang and the internal organs.

 Common Menstrual Cycle disorders include:

 PMS: A group of symptoms that appear in the lead up to the menstrual period.
 These include mood changes, anxiety, insomnia, headaches, dizziness, breast tenderness, fatigue, appetite changes, bloating and abdominal cramping.

 Dysmenorrhoea: Pain before, during or after the menstrual period.
 Usually lower abdominal pain, which may radiate to the lower back, sacrum, vulva, and anus or down the thighs.
 The pain can range from being dull and achey to quite severe and debilitating.

 Irregular periods: If the menstrual cycle is unpredictable, arriving 7 days earlier or later than the expected date this is considered irregular.